Mohammed-Saleh-Ishaq/PY-API/README.md

     "completed": false
 }

-Response Body (Success - 200 OK): The newly created task with its assigned ID
+Response Body (Success - 200 OK): The newly created task with its assigned ID.